 Nation of life savers

-Put simply, thousands more mums, dads, grandparents and children could be saved every year if more people had life saving CPR skills.
+Put simply, it’s possible that many more could be saved every year if more people had life saving CPR skills.

 A life saving revolution

 We’re fighting hard to keep hearts beating.
 By CPR training more people across the UK, we can save lives.

 In partnership with other organisations, schools and workplaces across the country, we’re determined to make the UK a nation of life savers – a country where learning CPR and other life saving skills is a normal part of life.
 We want to ensure that everyone is confident to do CPR before the emergency services arrive.